Standlc/Webserv/README.md

 }
 ```

-Keep in mind that AlmondServ, being an HTTP server does not support HTTPS proxies.
+Keep in mind that Webserv, being an HTTP server does not support HTTPS proxies.

 ## CGI Execution